 The validity of the securities offered hereby has been passed upon for us by DLA Piper LLP (US).
-In addition, Vinson & Elkins LLP has rendered an opinion with respect to certain federal income tax matters relating to the Company.
+In addition, the statements under the caption "Material U.S. Federal Income Tax Considerations" as they relate to U.S. federal income tax matters have been reviewed by Vinson & Elkins LLP, which has opined as to certain U.S. federal income tax matters relating to the Company.